RIPE-NCC/ripe-atlas-sagan/docs/types.rst

 =====================  ========  ===================================================================================
 uri                    str
-method                 str       The HTTP method responses              list      A list of :ref:`http-response`
+method                 str       The HTTP method responses              list      A list of :ref:`http-response` objects
 =====================  ========  ===================================================================================